Sentencing (Reinstating Three Strikes) Amendment Act 2024: Key provisions

 The Reinstating Three Strikes Amendment Bill's regime will cover the same 40 serious violent and sexual offences as the former Sentencing and Parole Reform Act 2010, with the addition of the new strangulation and suffocation offences.
 The three-strikes law applies to criminal sentences of 12 months and above.
 While an initial version of the legislation had set a minimum qualifying sentencing threshold of 24 months, this was lowered to 12 months at the select committee stage.
-However, the 24 months mininum sentencing threshold was retained for the second and third offenses.
+However, the 24 months minimum sentencing threshold was retained for the second and third offenses.

 As with the previous three-strikes legislation, first-strike offenders would receive a warning.
 For a second strike, they will be denied parole.
 For a third strike, offender will serve the maximum penalty without parole.
 The law imposes a non-parole period of 17 years for the second offence and 20 years for the third offence.

 The Three Strikes Amendment Bill provides some judicial discretion to avoid manifestly unjust outcomes and address outlier cases.
 It also outlines principles and guidance to assist the courts' application of the new law.
 The Bill also provides a limited benefit for guilty pleas to avoid re-traumatising victims and to reduce court delays.

 The Bill amends several laws including the Sentencing Act 2002, the Criminal Procedure Act 2011, the Criminal Procedure (Mentally Impaired Persons) Act 2003, the Evidence Act 2006, and the Parole Act 2002.